Lloyd Sisco

 Lloyd Sisco (born July 16, 1941) is an American former football coach.
 From 1968 through 1981, Sisco served as head coach at Waco High School in Olds, Iowa where he compiled an overall record of 121–15 during his 14-year tenure with the Warriors.
-He then moved on to serve as the head football coach at Ellsworth Community College, where he won the NJCAA National Football Championship in 1987 and compiled an overall record of 69–13–1 during his eight-year tenure.
-From Ellsworth, Sisco served as the head football coach at the Livingston State College (now the University of West Alabama) from 1991 to 1993.
-During his three seasons there, he compiled an overall record of 13–16–1.
-From Livingston, Sisco continued his coaching career at the high school level.
-He was the head football coach of Van Buren County High School, Located in Keosauqua, Iowa.
-He left due to a situation with the superintendent of Van Buren County High School, She wanted credit for the weight room equipment he got by himself.
-Later in his career Sisco was an assistant coach for Eddyville-Blakesburg-Fremont High School from 2020 to 2021.
+He then moved on to serve as the head football coach at Ellsworth Community College, where he won the NJCAA National Football Championship in 1987 and compiled an overall record of 68–14–1 during his eight-year tenure.
+After leaving Ellsworth, Sisco served as the head football coach at the Livingston State College—now known as the University of West Alabama—from 1991 to 1993.